Doctor Visits

 • Get more physical activity

-• Take medicine to slow down bone loss and lower your chances of breaking a bone
+• Take medicine to slow down bone loss and lower your risk of breaking a bone

 Learn about medicines for osteoporosis.

-Your doctor can tell you what steps are right for you.
-It doesn’t matter how old you are — it’s never too late to improve your bone health.
+Talk with your doctor about what steps are right for you.
+No matter how old you are, it’s never too late to improve your bone health.

 Take Action